Meet our Team

 Elaine Freemantle RVN and Practice Manager

-Elaine started working for the practice in 2001, she worked her way through the ranks training and then becoming Head Nurse.
+Elaine started working for the practice in 2000, she worked her way through the ranks qualifying as a Vet Nurse, becoming Head Nurse and is now Practice Manager.

 Lisa Hansen Head RVN